 Tearaway comments explicitly on the interrelatedness of actual and virtual worlds that immersion tends to obscure, and it does so in the most delightful and effortless ways.
 In some ways, it plays like a release title for a new platform, like a game that primarily exists to demonstrate what a piece of hardware can do.
 Indeed, it is the exemplary PlayStation Vita title, so much so that already I have trouble imagining one without the existence of the other.
 It brings together the device’s cameras, touchscreens and buttons to maintain a focus on the blurry, electric place two worlds overlap.
 It takes the language of Augmented Reality and flips it: less interested in showing virtual objects in the real world than in showing real objects in the virtual world.

 Media Molecule have always made games with a very ‘tactile’ aesthetic.
 LittleBigPlanet, with its sponges and wooden blocks and knitted avatars was less about the wonders of a fantastical virtual worlds and more about the spectacle of these things working together in a certain way.
 It was the spectacle of, “How did they make this world?”
 Like opening up an elaborate pop-up book and marveling at the craft of it.
 With its beautiful and charming papercraft aesthetic, Tearaway continues this tradition, and it fits perfectly the games broader concern with flattening form and content.
 Like Kojima’s, Media Molecule’s games do not pretend they are not videogames.
-They are elaborate stage shows, put on for the player’s sake, as that player literally looks down on the story from his god-like position in the sun.
+They are elaborate stage shows, put on for the player’s sake, as that player literally looks down on the story from their god-like position in the sun.

 Which is not to simply say that Tearaway is a videogame “about videogames” or anything so reductive.
 But it is a videogame clearly made by people who know exactly how videogames work: how players engage with them through form and content to have a pleasurable engagement.
 It is a videogame that does not only understand this, but which distills it, distills everything down to this pure pleasure of engaging with a videogame, of being able to touch a world that is not your own, of poking your fingers into the middle of a myth.